chriskdon/Hydrax.Functional/README.md

 A utility library that helps to support a functional style programming pattern while still remaining pragmatic and useful in C#.

+## Warning

+The libary is in it's very early stages of development so it is missing many required functions.
+It is also very unstable and the API is likeyly to change a lot.

 ## Optional

 A container that either holds `Some(T)` value or `None`.